Doctor's Letter For Travelling With Medication

 Unlabelled or repackaged medications

-Medications should always be carried in original labelled containers.
-If packaging is missing, or if international brand names differ from UK equivalents, a doctor's letter verifies the supply is legitimately prescribed.
+Medications should always be carried in the original labelled containers dispensed by a UK pharmacy.
+If packaging is missing, or if international brand names differ from UK equivalents, a doctor's letter verifies the supply is legitimately prescribed and dispensed in the UK.

 What Documentation Do You Need?
 Quick Reference

 Requirements depend on what you are carrying and how long you are travelling.
-This table summarises UK Home Office and aviation security expectations:
+This table summarises expectations from the UK Home Office, Department for Transport, and UK Border Force:

 Controlled Drugs: What UK Law Requires